George Morrison (1919–2000)

 George Morrison receives an Honorary Doctorate of Fine Arts, from Rhode Island School of Design.

-Morrison is part of the traveling exhibition Shared Visions: Native American Painters and Sculptors in the Twentieth Century, which opened at The Heard Museum, Phoenix AZ (Apr 13–Jul 31); traveling on to the following institutions, The Eiteljorg Museum of American History and Western Art, Indianapolis IN; The Thomas Gilcrease Institute of the American History and Art, Tulsa OK; The Portland Art Museum, Portland OR; The U.S. Customs House, New York NY (Apr 13–Dec 28).
+Morrison participates in the traveling exhibition Shared Visions: Native American Painters and Sculptors in the Twentieth Century, held at The Heard Museum, Phoenix AZ (Apr 13–Jul 31); the exhibit travels on to the following institutions, The Eiteljorg Museum of American History and Western Art, Indianapolis Indiana; The Thomas Gilcrease Institute of the American History and Art, Tulsa Oklahoma; The Portland Art Museum, Portland Oregon; The U.S. Customs House, New York, NY (Apr 13–Dec 28).14

 1992

-His solo exhibition, Drawings and Small Sculpture, opens at Bockley Gallery, Minneapolis MN.
+Morrison’s solo exhibition, Drawings and Small Sculpture, opens at Bockley Gallery, Minneapolis, Minnesota.

 1993